 Pulling up stakes can help your wallet, but your family might end up paying the price.
 And it’s no picnic for your own mental health either.

 By this point, you may be feeling like none of these strategies will work for you to pay off your mortgage early.
 Maybe you can’t afford to make any extra payments and it’s not a good time for you to move.

 There is still a solution out there for you.
-It’s called Sell & Stay, and as its name indicates, it allows you to sell and collect your equity without relocating.
+It’s called a sale-leaseback, and as its name indicates, it allows you to sell and collect your equity without relocating.

 Here’s how it works.

-You sell your home to EasyKnock.
-We lease it back to you.
+You sell your home and remain as a renter.
 No boxes, no house-hunting, no finding new grocery stores or enrolling the kids in new schools.
 You even get your equity in your bank account in less than three weeks.